codio/knowledge/source/instructors/setupcourses/bulk-assignment-update.rst

       :alt: Batch csv Test Run

-   Click **Update Assignments** to reflect these settings to your actual assignments settings
+   Click **Apply** to reflect these settings to your actual assignments settings